Te Whàriki is the New Zealand Early Childhood Education curriculum.

 Te Whàriki emphasizes the importance of children’s citizenship and membership in their communities.

 The curriculum states that children should be able to contribute using their own particular strengths and interests wherever they can.

-Further, contributions are encouraged both physically in-person and virtually via the use of technologies.
+Further, contributions are encouraged both physically in-person and virtually via the use of communication technologies.